 For the advanced users, a simpler way of getting into bootloader mode is to go to the CLI and type "bl".
 This will reboot the board into bootloader mode.
-On older versions of Betaflight, the command is "dfu" so try that if "bl" produces an error.
 This is especially useful if the board is installed in a copter where it isn't convenient to press the bootloader button.
+In rare cases, the "bl" command doesn't work and you must press the bootloader button on the board.